Rogerbj43/Rogerbj43/README.md

 - 🌱 I’m currently learning **more about Software development**

-- 👨‍💻 All of my projects are available at [working on my portfolio](working on my portfolio)
+- 👨‍💻 Portfolio coming soon

 - 💬 Ask me about **everything you want to know**